devils-eye/screenshot-ocr/README.md

 ### Setting up

 1. After installing the extension, click on the extension icon in the toolbar
-2. Click on "Set API Key" and enter your Mistral AI API key
+2. Click on "Manage OCR Data" and then access Settings
+3. Enter your Mistral AI API key for OCR functionality
    - You can obtain an API key from [Mistral AI's website](https://mistral.ai/)
+4. Enter your Google Gemini API key for automatic title generation
+   - You can obtain an API key from [Google AI Studio](https://aistudio.google.com/)
+5. Configure additional settings like automatic title generation and theme preferences

 ### Capturing Screenshots and Extracting Text